 Piercing or otherwise intentionally damaging payloads.

-Any penalty results in no ranking for that mission.
-The standard penalty for otherwise violating rules or not meeting a requirement is a void mission attempt.
+Any penalty in the course of a mission results in no ranking for that mission.
+The penalty for otherwise violating rules or not meeting a requirement is a void mission attempt or up to a 20% reduction in all completion points, depending on infraction scope.
 Gross violations of the rules, unsportsmanlike or unethical conduct, or unsafe behavior, for example any excursion beyond course boundaries, results in disqualification and nullification of all mission attempts.

 2.6.
 Field of play